 The volunteer is not required to have teaching experience but is highly encouraged to study basic English grammar and methods and develop a curriculum outline before arrival.
 Volunteers will work with younger children who do not yet read or write, as well as with older children who do.

 Three meals a day will be provided at no cost by the community.
 Meals typically consist of yucca, potato, or plantain, and fish or meat if it is available.
+The diet tends to be repetitive, so volunteers who would like variety are encouraged to bring their own food and snacks if they desire.
 The volunteer may bathe in the stream, or in an outdoor faucet system to be installed in the month of August 2019.
+Volunteers should request that all water prepared for them be boiled.

-IMPORTANT: There is no fee to volunteer, but the community asks that you cover the travel costs of the community president to pick you up in Puyo (approximately $20 total for transportation, hotel and meals).
+IMPORTANT: There is no fee to volunteer, but the community asks that you cover the travel costs of the community president to pick you up in Puyo (approximately $20 total for transportation, hotel and meals - though recently, the community advises that bus fares and hotel prices have gone up).
 Given that the territory where Anank is located is newly accessible by the road and there is little to no tourism activity, outsiders may be viewed with suspicion or confusion.
 For this reason, it's necessary that you be picked up and accompanied into the region by a local.
 This means someone needs to come get you in Puyo, which can be cost prohibitive for the community.
 For this reason, they ask volunteers to reimburse the president's travel costs.

 ***Please be very certain about your arrival date and time in Puyo, as the community president must come and meet you and will have to cover costs if you don't arrive on time.***